-Potassium Chloride in Lactated Ringer's Injection, USP is indicated as a source of water and electrolytes.
+Lactated Ringer's Injection, USP is indicated as a source of water and electrolytes or as an alkalinizing agent.

-Contraindications
+Contraindications:

-Potassium Chloride in Lactated Ringer's Injection, USP is contraindicated in diseases where high potassium levels may be encountered, and in patients with hyperkalemia, renal failure and in conditions in which potassium retention is present.
-As for other calcium-containing infusion solutions, concomitant administration of ceftriaxone and Potassium Chloride in Lactated Ringer's Injection, USP is contraindicated in newborns (≤ 28 days of age), even if separate infusion lines are used (risk of fatal ceftriaxone-calcium salt precipitation in the neonate's bloodstream).
+As for other calcium-containing infusion solutions, concomitant administration of ceftriaxone and Lactated Ringer's Injection, USP is contraindicated in newborns (≤28 days of age), even if separate infusion lines are used (risk of fatal ceftriaxone-calcium salt precipitation in the neonate's bloodstream).

-In patients older than 28 days (including adults), ceftriaxone must not be administered simultaneously with intravenous calcium-containing solutions, including Potassium Chloride in Lactated Ringer's Injection, USP through the same infusion line (e.g., via Y-port/Y-site).
+In patients older than 28 days (including adults), ceftriaxone must not be administered simultaneously with intravenous calcium-containing solutions, including Lactated Ringer's Injection, USP, through the same infusion line (e.g., via Y-port/Y-site).
 If the same infusion line is used for sequential administration, the line must be thoroughly flushed between infusions with a compatible fluid.

-Potassium Chloride in Lactated Ringer's Injection, USP is contraindicated in patients with a known hypersensitivity to sodium lactate.
+Lactated Ringer's Injection, USP is contraindicated in patients with a known hypersensitivity to sodium lactate

-Special Warnings and Precautions for Use
+Special Warnings and Precautions for Use: